 That’s not a bad answer, but it’s one I would challenge with for a number of reasons.
 The first is that search results can differ greatly by location, device, and user history.
-So, you can’t really know whether you’re always of the front of the line.
+So, you can’t really know whether you’re always at the front of the line.

-And second, a top search ranking doesn’t necessarily mean you’re getting the right kind of traffic, or any conversions.
+And second, a top search ranking doesn’t necessarily mean you’re getting the right kind of traffic or any conversions.
 That’s particularly true if you manipulate your messaging in an attempt to trick more visitors into arriving at your site.

 Lately, I’ve added a third objection to that goal: because it might be possible to do better than a number one ranking…

 Zero comes before one mathematically, and within Google’s search engine listings, too.
 In fact, you probably look at a result that’s in position zero on more than a third of your searches, even if you don’t realize it.